KELLERAGfuerDruckmesstechnik/PressureSuite-Cloud-Documentation/docs.kolibricloud.ch.sending-technology/content/lora-technology/integration-with-ttn.md

 - Connect your PC using the [GSM setup tool](https://keller-druck.com/en/products/software/desktop-applications/gsm-setup-for-remote-transmission-units) and
   - Check if you used the same Application EUI
   - Enter the generated App Key from *Step 6*
-  - Program your device (See [How to configuring a LoRaWAN device](https://docs.kolibricloud.ch/sending-technology/lora-technology/update-keller-lora-device/))
+  - Programm your device (See [How to configure a LoRaWAN device](https://docs.kolibricloud.ch/sending-technology/lora-technology/update-keller-lora-device/))

 > ![LoRa Setup LoRa Settings](../../LoRaSetup-LoRaSettings.png  "LoRa Setup LoRa Settings")

 #### Step 8

-- If you have a TTN gateway in reach you should now be able to communicate with the TTN server.
+- When you have a TTN gateway in reach you should now be able to communicate with the TTN server.
 - When you want to register a new TTN gateway into TTN V3 then go to https://eu1.cloud.thethings.network/console/gateways/add
   - Enter the **Gateway EUI** from the Gateway and choose a **Gateway ID**
   - Use the same *frequency plan* and set the *Gateway Status* to **Public**